jacob5412/Java-Programming/README.md

-# Java Programming
+# Java Programming: A-Z

 [Webpage](https://jacobjohn2016.github.io/Java-Programming/)

 This repository contains all the java programming assignments for the CSE1007 lab as of Winter'19.
+It contains simple programs all the way to very advanced ones for practice.
+This repo also includes specific instructions on how to execute certain programs.

 ## Lab Uploads
 * [Surprise Assessment 1 (Encryption)](https://github.com/jacobjohn2016/Java-Programming/blob/master/final_uploads/surprise_assessment_1.pdf)